Your first heart cells begin beating four weeks after conception and don’t stop until you take your last breath.

 Between 1993 and 1998, the Women’s Health Initiative enrolled nearly 49,000 women between the ages of 50-79 in a study to determine if a low-fat diet would reduce cardiovascular disease.

 This multi-center, randomized clinical trial was the largest ever completed.
 Its results, published in 2006, were stunning.
-Not only did they find no reduction in rates of cardiovascular disease, there was no reduction in rates of breast cancer, colorectal cancer, or weight.
+Not only did they find no reduction in rates of cardiovascular disease, but there was also no reduction in rates of breast cancer, colorectal cancer, or weight.

 Other major studies have had similar findings, including one published in the New England Journal of Medicine in 2013.
-In this study, about 7,500 participants were randomized to a low-fat diet or to a Mediterranean style diet that included more fat.
+In this study, about 7,500 participants were randomized to a low-fat diet or to a Mediterranean-style diet that included more fat.
 This trial was halted early when the data overwhelmingly showed that the low-fat group had higher rates of cardiovascular disease.